 Android Oreo probably won’t be the next update you get on your Galaxy S6.
-Samsung is rolling out a April security update and we expect some Galaxy S6 models to get the patch in the near future.
+Samsung is rolling out new security updates and we expect some Galaxy S6 models to get patched in the near future.

 The Galaxy S6 community is still very active and will remain active as we push through 2018.
 If you aren’t familiar with rooting and installing ROMs, now would be a great time to get familiar with the process.